huntdatacenter/docs/docs/do-science/getting-started/1-collect-keys.md

 ### 7z file

+#### Windows: I am unable to unpack the 7z-file forwarded on email

+If the [decryption guides](/do-science/getting-started/collect-your-keys/#_1-2-secrets-on-your-email) above did solve the issue at hand, this is the time to reach out to your local IT support for help.

-#### OS X and macOS: The ZIP password do not seem to work?
+#### OS X, macOS: The ZIP password do not seem to work?

-The default archive utility may give you an error message when unpacking the [7z-format](/do-science/tools/transfer/7z/) locked with a passphrase.
-Try to download and unpack with the 7z application in the [decryption guides](/do-science/getting-started/collect-your-keys/#_1-2-secrets-on-your-email).
+The default archive utility may give you an error message when unpacking the `7z-format` locked with a passphrase.
+Try to download and unpack with the
+`7z software` described in the [7z transfer guide](/do-science/tools/transfer/7z/).
 [Contact us](/contact) if this does not work.

-#### Windows: I am unable to unpack the 7z-file forwarded on email.
+#### Debian Linux (Ubuntu): I am unable to unpack the 7z-file forwarded on email

-If the [decryption guides](/do-science/getting-started/collect-your-keys/#_1-2-secrets-on-your-email) above did solve the issue at hand, this is the time to reach out to your local IT support for help.
+The default archive utility may give you an error message when unpacking the `7z-format` locked with a passphrase.
+Try to download and unpack with the
+`7z software` described in the [7z transfer guide](/do-science/tools/transfer/7z/).
+[Contact us](/contact) if this does not work.

 ### More information